- This event has passed.

 When is the Bruges Beer Festival 2020?

 This year’s 13th edition of the festival is scheduled to run on Saturday 1 and Sunday 2 February.

 Make sure you book your accommodation well in advance.
-To find the best accommodation in Bruges and flights to Brussels, please search via our comparison engine, which scans all the major booking sites, so you don’t have to.
+To find the best Bruges hotels and flights to Brussels, search via our comparison engine, which scans all the major booking sites, so you don’t have to.

 More information about the Bruges Beer Festival: